sprater/benchtool/README.md

-Compare ingest performance of Fedora 3 and Fedora 4
+BenchTool for Fedora 3/4
 =======================================================================================
+This is a simple ingest benchmark to compare performance of Fedora 3 and Fedora 4.

-The suite consists of two main classes responsible for running the benchmark on fcrepo3/fcrepo4.
+The suite consists of two main classes responsible for running the benchmarks.

 Fedora 3
 --------